phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 `rename 's/[ +-]/_/g' *'

 The brackets are a game changer.
-They make what's inside them into what's known as a "character class," meaning that the regular expression will match one time, on any one thing inside them (just one time, unless you use a modifier).
+They make what's inside them into what's known as a "character class," meaning that the regular expression will match one time, on any one thing inside them (_just_ one time, unless you use a modifier like `*`).
 They also change the rules, because, notice: the space and plus sign aren't escaped.
 I know, believe me, I _know_.
 But just roll with it, believe me, try each example for yourself (trust but verify!), and see that it works.

+Now, run either the three separate commands or the combined command (using `-n` to see the output before you commit to it).

 #### Make everything lowercase

+The volunteers all capitalized Code4Lib differently, just as they likely were split on how it's pronounced.
+Capitalization can affect how things are alphabetized in some systems, and it just looks messy; so let's make everything lowercase, shall we?

 Note: This (apparently) won't work on a Mac, because Macs seem to have case-insensitive file naming.
 (I'm not bitter.
 This didn't waste _hours_ of my time.
 Nope.)
 It works fine on Nitrous and many other systems with command line interfaces, so it's definitely worth your time to find out about.
-Just know that sometimes it'll fail with a message along the lines of "'Code4Lib_programs_2014.csv' not renamed: 'code4lib_programs_2014.csv' already exists."
+Just know that, on some systems, it'll fail with a message along the lines of "'Code4Lib_programs_2014.csv' not renamed: 'code4lib_programs_2014.csv' already exists."

 Anyway, the command: